Expand your magical repertoire with one of these 12 skills, practices, and techniques.

 The basis of much of Western mysticism and magic lies in the seven Hermetic principles as outlined in the classic magical text The Kybalion.
 Learning them (or revisiting them if it’s been a while) will give you clear, practical insight into the underlying dynamics of magic and manifestation.

-If you’re unfamiliar with these principles, Divine Magic by Doreen Virtue is a stellar introduction.
+If you’re unfamiliar with these principles, Divine Magic is a stellar introduction.
 The accompanying free audio download provides a useful means of metabolizing the information so you can easily begin putting it to practical magical use.

 11. Meditate on the Tao te Ching

 Speaking of classical magical texts, this tiny little book is huge when it comes to magic and mystical wisdom.
-While you can sit down and read the entire thing in less than a day, its wisdom is so vast and all-encompassing, it is impossible to fully grasp in a single lifetime.
+While you can sit down and read the entire thing in less than a day, its wisdom is so vast and all-encompassing, it’s impossible to master in one lifetime.
 Read it and take time to meditate on each tiny chapter to align more deeply with Yin/Yang principles, the ineffable qualities of personal mastery, your own magical nature, and the magical nature of All That Is.

-The general consensus among modern enthusiasts (myself included) is the Stephen Mitchell translation is the way to go.
+The overriding consensus among modern enthusiasts is that the Stephen Mitchell translation is the way to go.